 In which I read the Malazan Book of the Fallen as a writer and talk about the things I’ve learned, from handling themes to the tradeoffs of branching storylines to shaved knuckles in the hole.

 As a writer, I am powerless.
-In the face of armies and governments and foreign media corporations with overblown pundits, I am just one beige soul with a keyboard.
+In the face of armies and governments and media corporations with overblown pundits, I am just one beige soul with a keyboard.
 But I have my words.
-And while I cannot dispatch these pocket tyrants I can strike at the stories they build.
-And because we are Homo Narrator, and not Homo Sapiens, if I can change the story, I can change how… Read More »The Ricepunk Manifesto
+And while I cannot dispatch these pocket tyrants, I can perhaps strike back in my own way: with stories.
+Adding, entertaining, exploring, taking the apathy and incompetence and the petty struggle and turning them into stories worth… Read More »The Ricepunk Manifesto